What can Cocaine Abuse Lead to?

-The remainder of the Narconon crack cocaine rehab program takes the recovering addict through communications skills classes so they can begin to relate to others from a new, drug-free viewpoint, a thorough sauna detoxification that restores the ability to think clearly again, and retraining in the basic moral and social skills that are required to create a drug-free life after they go home.
-The result of this program is that seven out of ten Narconon graduates who previously could not control their drug use go home to make drug-free choices.
+The remainder of the Narconon crack cocaine rehab program takes the recovering addict through communications skills classes so they can begin to relate to others from a new, drug-free viewpoint, a thorough sauna detoxification that restores the ability to think clearly again, and retraining in the social skills that are required to create a drug-free life after they go home.

 If someone you love is abusing cocaine in any form, especially if they promise to quit and are not able to keep their promises, do not wait for the problem to get worse.
 Locate the nearest Narconon drug and alcohol recovery center and get your loved one’s recovery from cocaine abuse started now.